Xcraft-Inc/xcraft-core-cryo/doc/garbageCollector.md

 SELECT rowid, goblin, type
 FROM actions
 LEFT JOIN (
+  -- Select only the latest actions to collect
-  SELECT max, goblinId
+  SELECT max(rowid) AS max, goblinId
   FROM (
-    -- Select only the latest actions to collect SELECT max(rowid) AS max, goblinId
-    FROM (
     -- Select all persist actions to collect
     SELECT rowid, goblin AS goblinId
     FROM actions
     WHERE type = 'persist'
       AND commitId IS NOT NULL
       AND rowid BETWEEN (
         -- Select the first action to remove
         SELECT rowid
         FROM actions
         WHERE type = 'persist'
           AND goblin = goblinId
           AND commitId IS NOT NULL
         ORDER BY rowid ASC
         LIMIT 1
       ) AND (
         -- Select the X'th older action to remove (we keep at least X actions) SELECT rowid
         FROM (
           SELECT rowid
           FROM actions
           WHERE type = 'persist'
           AND goblin = goblinId
           AND commitId IS NOT NULL
           UNION ALL
           SELECT NULL as rowid
           FROM (
             VALUES (0), (0), (0), (0), (0), (0), (0), (0), (0), (0) -- LIMIT X to 10 (max)
           )
           ORDER BY rowid DESC
           LIMIT 4 -- Use 10 to keep 10 latest actions, etc.
         )
         ORDER BY rowid ASC
         LIMIT 1
       )
     ORDER BY goblin, rowid ASC
   )
   GROUP BY goblinId
-  )
 ) AS removeList
 WHERE actions.goblin = removeList.goblinId
   AND actions.rowid < removeList.max